hantswilliams/firebase-auth-starterkit-simple/README.md

 - building for vercel:
     - login to vercel, link up github account - select `create react app` as the default react type for framework
     - everything else should work
+    - when deploying to vercel, after associating it with a domain, will need to add that domain into firebase-auth as a authorized domain for the login to work